codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/09 IP ADDRESSES.md

+To communicate and maintain order, devices must be both identifying and identifiable on a network.
+What use is it if you don't know whom you're talking to at the end of the day?

+Devices on a network are very similar to humans in the fact that we have two ways of being identified:

+- Our Name
+- Our Fingerprints

+Now we can change our name through deed poll, but we can't, however, change our fingerprints.
+Every human has an individual set of fingerprints which means that even if they change their name, there is still an identity behind it.
+Devices have the same thing: two means of identification, with one being permeable.
+These are:

+- An IP Address
+- A Media Access Control (MAC) Address -- think of this as being similar to a serial number.

 Each host in the network located can be identified by the so-called `Media Access Control` address (`MAC`).
 This would allow data exchange within this one network.
 If the remote host is located in another network, knowledge of the `MAC` address is not enough to establish a connection.
 Addressing on the Internet is done via the `IPv4` and/or `IPv6` address, which is made up of the `network address` and the `host address`.

 It does not matter whether it is a smaller network, such as a home computer network, or the entire Internet.
 The IP address ensures the delivery of data to the correct receiver.
 We can imagine the representation of `MAC` and `IPv4` / `IPv6` addresses as follows: